FranD87/FranD87/README.md

 class Backend_Developer_Apprentice(😊)
 -------------------------------------------------------------------------------------------------------------------------------------------------------

 At present, I'm an aspiring python backend developer studying at Digital Career Institute.
 Along with my studies I've built a warehouse project and I'm currently working on building a project management tool application.
 As a developed electrical project manager, I hold sound expertise drafting electrical blueprints with AutoCad/BIM in 2D and 3D format.
-Specializing mainly in smart lighting ("Lutron"), security and firealarm systems.
+Specializing mainly in smart lighting, security and firealarm systems.
 While being a photographer/videographer enthusiast, I hold In-depth knowledge of Adobe Premiere Pro, Photoshop and Lightroom.
 I anticipate the chance to collaberate with you on upcoming projects.
 For now 📎:

 * 🌍  I'm based in Berlin
 * ✉️  You can contact me at [FranD87.info@gmail.com](mailto:FranD87.info@gmail.com)